 Crime Stoppers encourages members of the community to assist local law enforcement agencies in the fight against crime by providing anonymous information regarding crimes and criminals in our community.
 To submit a tip, call 1-888-277-TIPS (8477) 24 hours a day.

-Forensic Evidence includes the evidence room, digital forensics and crime scene.
+Forensic Evidence is managed by Manager Angie Hosford and includes the evidence room, digital forensics, and crime scene.
 Forensics also includes latent print processing, and examination, DNA screening, is responsible for the critical tasks of evidence intake and maintaining the security of all evidence until it is needed for court, or disposed of upon receipt of court orders for destruction.